 Faculty Program Leader

-Scott Gratson is director of undergraduate studies and director of the Interdisciplinary Communications program.
+Scott Gratson is director of undergraduate studies and director of the Interdisciplinary Communication program.
 He advises nearly 600 students and coordinates several of the Klein College’s undergraduate, curricular and student affairs initiatives.
-Gratson teaches in the Department of Strategic and Organizational Communications.
+Gratson teaches in the Department of Strategic and Organizational Communication.
 His courses include Argumentation, Campaigns and Movements, Persuasion, and Public Speaking.
 He also originated a course titled New York as Text, which employs New York City as the backdrop of the classroom.
 In addition to his work in the Klein College of Media and Communication, Gratson also works with Temple’s Trial Advocacy LLM Program.
 He earned his doctorate at the University of Denver while working as a full-time debate coach and instructor at the Metropolitan State College of Denver.

-Combining his love for New York City and history, Dr. Gratson has volunteered for years as a docent and had helped to coordinate the College Outreach Program for the New-York Historical Society (NYHS), where he also serves on the Friends of The NYHS Board.
+Combining his love for New York City and history, Gratson has volunteered for years as a docent and had helped to coordinate the College Outreach Program for the New-York Historical Society (NYHS), where he also serves on the Friends of The NYHS Board.
 He has also serves as the archivist for New York City’s Hetrick-Martin Institute, the home of the Harvey Milk High School and the nation’s oldest and largest LGBTQIA educational services organization.
 Gratson has been studying the history, culture and impact of New York City since 1988.
 He is an avid patron of the city’s museums, is proud of his family’s history in Brooklyn and enjoys being a Yankees fan.